-Expected volatility was calculated based on actual historical stock price movements.
+Expected volatility was calculated based on actual historical stock price volatility movements.
 The expected option term was calculated based on the simplified method, which uses the midpoint between the vesting date and the contractual term, as the Company does not have sufficient historical data to develop an estimate based on participant behavior.
 The risk-free interest rate was based on the U.S. treasury bonds yield with an equivalent term.
-The Company has paid dividend in 2022 but has no plans to pay dividends in the foreseeable future.
+As the Company's awards are dividend protected by reducing the exercise price, an expected dividend assumption of zero was used.
 The assumptions used to determine the fair value of the share-based awards are management's best estimates and involve inherent uncertainties and the application of judgment.

-The following assumptions were used in the Black-Scholes option pricing model for the three-year period ended December 31, 2022:
+The following assumptions were used in the Black-Scholes option pricing model for the three-year period ended December 31, 2024:

-2022 2021 2020
+2024 2023 2022

+w 22.4 00/ 22.1

 Dividend yield 0% 0% 0%

-Expected volatility 77%-78% 76%-79% 86%
+Expected volatility 78%-80% 79%-80% 77%-78%

-Risk-free interest 1.4%-4.0% 0.7%-1.3% 0.51%
+Risk-free interest 3.7%-4.4% 4.2%-4.8% 1.4%-4.0%

-Expected term 6.25 years 6.25 years 7 years
+Expected term 6.25 years 6.25 years 6.25 years

 Forfeiture rate 0% 0% 0%